 Airborne lidar was conceived in the 1960s (for submarine detection), and early models were used successfully in the early 1970s in the US, Canada and Australia.
 In the United Kingdom the Environment Agency Geomatics Group has used lidar for over a decade for the production of cost-effective terrain maps suitable for assessing flood risk.

 They therefore have data available for large areas of the country.
 In more recent years many other bodies have acquired the capability to carry out lidar surveys.
 This has been particularly true for utilities companies, highway agencies and other developers.

 Airborne lidar operates by using a pulsed laser beam fired from a plane.
 The beam is most commonly scanned from side to side as the aircraft flies over the survey area.
 It measures between 20,000 to 100,000 points per second to build an accurate, high resolution model of the ground and the features upon it.

 The speed of capture has been consistently growing over the last decade and will no doubt increase further.
 For further details of the technology see the Environment Agency Geomatics Group.

-Historic England is looking at the best ways to utilise the lidar data for archaeological purposes.
-A set of guidelines for the use of airborne lidar for archaeological survey has been published.
-It is available both as a booklet and as a downloadable PDF.
+Historic England is constantly looking at the best ways to utilise lidar data for archaeological purposes.
+We have updated our guidelines for the use of airborne lidar for archaeological survey.

 The images used on this page are copyright Historic England unless specified otherwise.
 For further details of any photographs or other images and for copies of these, or the plans and reports related to the project please contact the Historic England public archive.